-BUS 375 Advanced Leadership (3 units)
+BUS375 Advanced Leadership (3 units)

 Advanced Leadership explores a variety of leadership theories and their application to personal, family, small group, and corporate relationships.
-Learners will construct their own leadership philosophy while examining the strengths and weaknesses of leadership philosophies, both historical and present day.
-Prerequisite: BU175- Leadership
+Learners will construct their own leadership philosophy while examining the strengths and weaknesses of leadership philosophies, both

-BUS 405 Marketing and Promotions (3 units)
+BUS405 Marketing and Promotions (3 units)

 This course presents the basic marketing techniques used by firms and their importance for the success of a business.
 Advertising the pricing are two key marketing tools/techniques that can be employed by firms to increase revenues and market share.
 It also discusses how marketing is related with other part of the business (management, finance, budgeting, etc.).
-Prerequisites: BU100; BU110.
+Prerequisites: BUS100 Foundations of Business; BUS116 Economics.

-BUS 425 Advanced Research (4 units)
+BUS425 Advanced Research (4 units)

 This is a capstone course that facilitates the foundation and research preparation for the final Senior Thesis.
 Students must have substantially completed all of the units required in course number 100-300 level classes.
 Students will select an area of interest (business startup, marketing strategy of new product, non-profit corporation plan, or other strategic or academic business research or plan.
 The advanced research project must be approved by the Thesis Committee, comprising of the Department Chair and one or two faculty members of the student's choice.
+Prerequisites: Successful Completion of Business Program Courses, Capstone.

-BUS 450 Non-Profit Management (3 units)
+BUS450 Non-Profit Management (3 units)

 Leaders of nonprofit organizations must understand their role in the diverse political, social and economic contexts in which they will lead.
 This course provides a comprehensive understanding of how to lead a nonprofit organization.
 Students will examine nonprofit governance, key structural and financial management concepts and the stakeholders involved in nonprofit management.
+Prequisites: BUS405 Marketing and Promotions

-BUS 475 Senior Thesis (4 units)
+BUS475 Senior Thesis (4 units)

 Students will present both orally and in writing their thesis/business plan to the department chair and one or two other faculty of their choosing (Thesis Committee).
 The project must reflect substantial research and draw meaningful conclusions.
 Projects require the approval of the Thesis committee.

-Prerequisites: GE400 Advanced Research.
+Prerequisites: BUS425 Advanced Research